Exciton-polarons in the presence of strongly correlated electronic states in a MoSe$_2$/WSe$_2$ moir\'e superlattice: Introduction

 Stacking two monolayer TMDs with either a lattice mismatch and/or relative twist angle forms a moir{\'e} superlattice with a periodicity that far exceeds the inter-atomic spacing of the constituent crystals.
 Itinerant electrons in a Fermi sea can be spatially localised by the moir{\'e} potential, leading to the formation of flat bands.
 The suppressed kinetic energy of the charge carriers relative to their on-site Coulomb repulsion energy, $U$, has led to theoretical predictions \cite{wu2018hubbard,naik2018ultraflatbands,pan2020quantum,padhi2021generalized,morales2021metal,zang2021hartree,zhang2020moire} as well as experimental optical \cite{tang2020simulation,regan2020mott,shimazaki2020strongly,zhou2021bilayer,liu2021excitonic,xu2020correlated,miao2021strong} and transport \cite{wang2020correlated,li2021continuous,ghiotto2021quantum,li2021charge,huang2021correlated} investigations of strongly correlated electron and hole phases for different TMD homo- and hetero-bilayer systems.
-In the simplest scenerio, the highest flat valence band in a TMD moir{\'e} system can be mapped onto the 2D triangular Hubbard model \cite{wu2018hubbard,morales2021metal,pan2020quantum}.
-So far however, evidence of Hubbard model physics has only been observed experimentally for angle-aligned WSe$_2$/WS$_2$ hetero-bilayers which form a moir{\'e} superlattice due to lattice mismatch \cite{tang2020simulation}.
+In the simplest scenario, the highest flat valence band in a TMD moir{\'e} system can be mapped onto the 2D triangular Hubbard model \cite{wu2018hubbard,morales2021metal,pan2020quantum}.
+So far, evidence of Hubbard model physics has only been observed experimentally for angle-aligned WSe$_2$/WS$_2$ hetero-bilayers which form a moir{\'e} superlattice due to lattice mismatch \cite{tang2020simulation}.
+However, the formation and behaviour of exciton-polarons as a function of fractional filling of the moir{\'e} lattice in Hubbard model investigations has yet to be probed.